IrinaCristali/IrinaCristali.github.io/_pages/about.md

 <p><div style="text-align: justify">
 I am a fourth-year PhD student in the Department of Statistics at the University of Chicago.
 I am broadly interested in causal inference, network embedding methods, representation learning, and differential privacy.
-In particular, my recent work addresses the use of NLP-inspired embedding methods to estimate peer contagion effects on networks, as well as investigating the causal representation learning properties of massive vision-language models, such as CLIP and DALLE-2.
+In particular, my recent work addresses the use of NLP-inspired embedding methods to estimate peer contagion effects on networks, as well as investigating the causal representation learning properties of massive vision-language models, such as CLIP and DALL-E 2.
 I am very fortunate to be advised by Professor <a href="http://victorveitch.com">Victor Veitch</a>.
  </div></p>